hashicorp/consul/website/source/docs/agent/encryption.html.markdown

 The Consul agent supports encrypting all of its network traffic.
 The exact method of this encryption is described on the [encryption internals page](/docs/internals/security.html).
-There are two seperate systems, one for gossip traffic and one for RPC.
+There are two separate systems, one for gossip traffic and one for RPC.

 ## Gossip Encryption